Career Profile

 Work

 When Google was looking at shipping laptops with Qualcomm hardware, I was tapped to be the second member of a team responsible for reverse-engineering Qualcomm's closed-source GL/Vulkan drivers to build drivers suitable for ChromeOS.
+I was proud to work with Valve engineers also working on the Turnip (Vulkan driver) project, and together we built a conformant VK 1.1 implementation, now exposing VK 1.4.
+I chased down performance gaps, and got us to 101% (ANGLE) and 85% (zink) performance of GLES traces running on our driver compared to the native open source GLES driver.

 When Broadcom announced the release of documentation for the VC4 chipset (the GPU in the Raspberry Pi), I joined them to build a new open source Linux graphics driver to replace their existing closed source stack.
 Leveraging Mesa, I built a faster driver than the closed source team had, as a solo project.
-I then continued on to build the GLES/GL driver for the next generation ("v3d", for the v3d v3.3-v4.2 architectures) that appeared in the Raspberry Pi 4.

 One of the challenges of the VC4 architecture is the lack of MMU between the 3D engine and main memory shared with the ARM core.
 To ensure system security, I borrowed ideas from Google's NaCl and engineered my GLSL compiler backend to emit idiomatic shader assembly that I could easily validate in my Linux kernel driver.